by Diana Simeon

 “Here’s the funny thing,” adds Dorsey.
 “The essay is currently optional on the ACT, but there are a lot of schools that require students to take it.”
 Anticipate the SAT to be the same.
 Whether the essay is optional or not for your teenager depends on where she’s applying.
 The essay format will also change.
 Starting in 2016, students will be required to support their answer with a cited passage.

 4. 1600-point scale, with no penalty for wrong answers.

-Parents may be more comfortable with the new scores because they’ll return to the same 1600-point scale we had back in the day (well, until 2005).
-Essays will be scored separately.
+Parents may be more comfortable with the new SAT scoring because they’ll return to the same 1600-point scale we had back in the day (well, until 2005).
+In the new SAT scoring system, essays will be scored separately.
 The College Board will also do away with the quarter-point penalty for wrong answers, so guessing is now safe.